groupdocs/docs.groupdocs.com/content/comparison-net/developer-guide/advanced-usage/comparison/compare-multiple-documents/_index.md

 url: comparison/net/compare-multiple-documents
 title: Compare multiple documents
 weight: 3
-description: Learn more about how to compare multiple Word documents or PowerPoint presentations simultaneously with GroupDocs.Comparison for .NET.
+description: "Learn more about how to compare multiple Word documents or PowerPoint presentations simultaneously with GroupDocs.Comparison for .NET."
 keywords: Compare multiple documents, documents multi-comparison, compare more than two documents
 productName: GroupDocs.Comparison for .NET
 hideChildren: False